In more than 1.000 years, the Gulf Stream has never been so weak: it is the result of a new study conducted by Irish, British and German scientists.

-The Gulf Stream functions as a giant conveyor belt, carrying warm surface water from the equator to the north and sending cold, low-salinity water back south.
+The Gulf Stream functions like a giant conveyor belt, carrying warm surface water from the equator to the north and sending cold, low-salinity water back south.
 It moves nearly 20 million cubic meters of water per second, nearly 100 times the flow of the Amazon.

 Stefan Rahmstorf of the Potsdam Institute for Climate Impact Research PIK, promoter of the research that will be published in Nature Geoscience, has been studying the Gulf Stream for years.

 Previous studies by Rahmstorf and colleagues showed a slowing of the ocean current by about 15% since the mid-XNUMXth century, connecting it to the human-caused global warming.
 And the current situation does not suggest any turnaround for this path, on the contrary.